CharlesDLandau/serve-md/mlInTheCloud.md

 # 🤖➯🌩 (Machine Learning In the Cloud)

-I've been preparing a talk for my local ML usergitgroup and as a result I've had to synthesize a lot of ideas.
+I've been preparing a talk for my local ML user group and as a result I've had to synthesize a lot of ideas.
 In the talk I introduce a wide variety of "Machine Learning as a Service (MLaaS)" services and talk about how they fit in your toolkit.
 It's supposed to be a 45 minute talk, so the deck is pretty long... much longer than you would want for a blog post.
 In this post I'm going to:

 1. Summarize the heck outta this talk.
 2. Share the slides at the end.